-• Students are expected to behave with a certain level of maturity and academic professionalism.

-- Poise and self-confidence are expected (poise comes from being prepared for the work). - Competence is expected; perform all procedures to the best of your ability (being competent includes knowing when to ask for help). - Integrity is required (patients, doctor, and co-workers depend on it). - Strong work ethic is expected (being punctual, professional, and practicing due diligence).
+- Students are expected to behave with a certain level of maturity and academic professionalism. - Poise and self-confidence are expected (poise comes from being prepared for the work). - Competence is expected; perform all procedures to the best of your ability (being competent includes knowing when to ask for help). - Integrity is required (patients, doctor, and co-workers depend on it). - Strong work ethic is expected (being punctual, professional, and practicing due diligence).

-Cell Phone Policy
+Cell Phone/Earbud /Smart Watch Policy

-- Cell phones must be turned off or set to an inaudible mode so as not to disturb the learning environment.
-Cell phones use is not allowed and must be put away during class lectures and lab time.
-Usage will be allowed during scheduled breaks and lunch time. - If your phone rings aloud, you are found texting a message, playing a game, or using your phone for any other reason, first you will be given a verbal warning.
+- Cell phones, earbuds, and smart watches must be turned off or set to an inaudible mode so as not to disturb the learning environment.
+Cell phones and Earbud use is not allowed and must be put away during class lectures and lab time.
+Usage will be allowed during scheduled breaks and lunchtime. - If your phone rings aloud, you are found texting a message, playing a game, or using your phone or smart watch for any other reason, first you will be given a verbal warning.
 If it happens a second time, you will be excused from class and given an absence for that day.
 If it happens a third time you will be dismissed from the program.